 - Don’t follow the herd or crowd

 In value investing, the main rule is to look at the intrinsic value of the firm.
-If the intrinsic value is lower than market value, an investor should hold the stock until a mean reversion.
+If the intrinsic value is lower than the market value, an investor should hold the stock until a mean reversion.
 The mean reversion is where the market price and intrinsic prices converge.
-While talking about value investing, Graham describes the market price as “Mr. Market” that goes through optimistic and pessimistic periods.
-When Mr. Market is optimistic than they try to sell at a high price.
-But when he is pessimistic, they sell at a low price.
+While talking about value investing, Graham describes the market price as “Mr. Market”, which goes through optimistic and pessimistic periods.
+When Mr. Market is optimistic, try to sell at a high price.
+But when he is pessimistic, buy at a low price.
 To avoid buying the stock or selling at the wrong time, always look at the intrinsic value.

 Mr. Market is emotional and is always willing to buy or sell a stock at different prices.
 Due to this, the second tip Graham has is to avoid the herd or crowd.
 Since the market moves often, diligent investors will be able to buy and sell at good times if they do fundamental research.

-The last tip is to look out for creative accounting that makes a company seem better than it is.
-Some ratios that Graham believes is important include debt to current asset ratio, current ratio, earnings per share, P/E, P/BV, and dividends.
+The last tip is to look out for creative accounting that makes a company appear better than it is.
+Some ratios that Graham believes are important include the debt to current asset ratio, current ratio, earnings per share, P/E, P/BV, and dividends.

 Warren Buffett is perhaps the most famous investor in the world and has made a fortune through his investments.
-Buffet’s investment style is similar to Benjamin Graham as he was a student of Graham’s.
-He focuses on long term value investing and his company Berkshire Hathaway has an annual return of 20.9% over 52 years.
+Buffet’s investment style is similar to Benjamin Graham, as he was a student of Graham’s.
+He focuses on long term value investing and his company, Berkshire Hathaway, has produced an annual return of 20.9% over 52 years.

 Tips from Buffett includes: